syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Performance-of-DataBound-Grid.md

 documentation: ug
 ---

-# Performance of Databound Grid in Windows Forms GridDataBoundGrid(Classic)
+# Performance of Data bound Grid in Windows Forms GridDataBoundGrid(Classic)

 Essential DataBound Grid can handle large amount of data without a performance hit.